TobikoData/sqlmesh/docs/guides/configuration.md

 #### State connection

 Configuration for the state backend connection if different from the data warehouse connection.

-The data warehouse connection is used if the `state_connection` key is not specified.
+The data warehouse connection is used if the `state_connection` key is not specified, unless the configuration uses an Airflow or Google Cloud Composer scheduler.
+If using one of those schedulers and no state connection is specified, the state connection defaults to the scheduler's database.

 NOTE: Spark and Trino engines may not be used for the state connection.